 To understand that homework is an integral part of learning and deserves the same attention and focus as classwork.

-To note homework tasks and to use the school website to check on task and completion dates so that homework is handed in at the appropriate time.
+To note homework tasks and to use the academy website to check on task and completion dates so that homework is handed in at the appropriate time.